krishnakadiyala/NPAcourse/labs/Section_02_Configuration_Templating_with_Jinja2_and_YAML/Ansible_Lab_13_Jinja2_Config_Templates_02.md

 Create a new directory called `host_vars`.

-The name of the directory called `host_vars` is an important name within Ansible, just like you've seen with `group_vars`.
+The name of the directory called `host_vars` is an important and reserved directory name within Ansible, just like you've seen with `group_vars`.
 This directory will store "host based variables" - these map directly to a host that is found in the inventory file.
 For example, the variables that end up in `host_vars/nxos-spine1.yml` will only be used and available to **nxos-spine1**.

 ##### Step 2